powerc9000/cuteexporter.com/markdowns/content/docs/Basics/adding-files.md

 * PNG (.png)
 * JPEG (.jpeg)

- To add a file go to your your project main page and cick `Add File`.
+ To add a file either go to your your project main page and cick `Add File`.
+Or on the sidebar you will see a `Add new file...` button.

 ![Showing a screenshot of the `Add File` Button](/docs/img/add-file-screenshot.png)